-We start this list off with the original.
+I’ll start this list off with the original.
 Promark H-Rods sticks were the first mass-produced multi rod sticks in 1985 and subsequently gave name to the object itself.

 Today they remain at the top of the game, being one of the most popular hot rod sticks out there.
 As you can see, hot rod sticks in Promark come in four different versions – Cool, Hot, Lightning, and Thunder.

 The difference between all of these is the size of them.
-This means that in the Cool Rods, the thinnest of the group, you will have 19 thin sticks or 19 medium sticks in Hot version, while L-Rods come with seven large sticks and T-Rods with 7 extra-large sticks.
+This means that in the Cool Rods, the thinnest of the group, you will have 19 thin sticks or 19 medium sticks in the Hot version, while L-Rods come with seven large sticks and T-Rods with 7 extra-large sticks.

 This provides the difference in the sound, with thinner versions being less loud and more sensitive to minute differences in playing.
 All of these rods are made out of birch wood and come with a natural finish.
 These sticks are an industry standard and you can’t make a mistake when buying this classic.

 Vater Splashstick is the company’s answer to Promark and Vic Firth’s hot rod sticks and it can stand up for itself pretty well in that select group.

 These sticks are made out of 19 birch rods and are held together by a rubber cover, which is split in two to help keep the rods together and provide supreme sound while doing that.
 They are comfortable in hand and the most important thing for any drummer – they are durable.

 With these splashsticks, you won’t see chipping of the rods or rods getting loose after a longer usage – Vater’s Splashsticks are known to be very durable.
 Soundwise they provide you with excellent, sensitive sound and control over your drums.

 Hot Rods vs Brushes vs Drumsticks